 All requirements for a graduate degree must be completed within 5 years, beginning with the date the student commences graduate courses after having been unconditionally admitted to a program of graduate studies.
 In the event that a student changes his/her degree program, the 5-year limitation will commence with the first course taken in the new degree area.
 Extension of the time limit may be granted by the Dean of Graduate Studies, not to exceed one calendar year.
-Extensions beyond one year must be approved by the Graduate Council.
+Extensions request beyond one year must provide evidence for failure to complete within the 5 year period to the Graduate Council.